 On the other hand, despite the political situation, Belarus is not a dangerous country for tourists.
 Visitors from neighboring countries, such as Russia, Ukraine, Lithuania, and Latvia, tend to visit Belarus more and more often in the recent years.

 The official currency is Belarusian Rouble.
 The approximate exchange rate is Br20000 per US$1.
 The currency exchange is available at banks, money-changing kiosks and bureaus de change.
 Preferable currencies for exchange are US Dollars, Euros, and Russian Roubles.
-Major credit cards are acceptable at major hotels, shops, and restaurants.
+Major credit cards are accepted at major hotels, shops, and restaurants.
 ATMs are widely available, although they mainly accept Visa and MasterCard cards.

 To get around the country, trains would be the best option.
 They are clean, comfortable and reasonably priced.
 Trains run around the country, as well as to neighboring Lithuania, Ukraine and Russia.
 In the cities, taxis are numerous and inexpensive.
 Also, you can hire a car at the airport in Minsk and from major hotels.
 Main highways are in good condition, although smaller roads are often hazardous and in poor condition.
 Cars drive on the right side of the road here.